 - sl-PreemptionEnable: if sl-PreemptionEnable is provided, and if it is not equal to 'enabled', internal parameter priopre is set to the higher layer provided parameter sl-PreemptionEnable.

-- Optionally, minimum number of Y slots as Ymin (sl-MinNumCandidateSlotsPeriodic), which indicates the minimum number of Y slots that are included in the candidate resources corresponding to periodic-based partial sensing operation.
+- Optionally, minimum number of Y slots as Ymin (sl-MinNumCandidateSlotsPeriodic), which indicates the minimum number of Y slots that are included in the candidate resources corresponding to periodic-based partial sensing for resource (re)selection triggered by periodic transmission.

-- Optionally, minimum number of Y' slots as Y'min (sl-MinNumCandidateSlotsAperiodic), which indicates the minimum number of Y' slots that are included in the candidate resources corresponding to contiguous partial sensing operation.
+- Optionally, minimum number of Y' slots as Y'min (sl-MinNumCandidateSlotsAperiodic), which indicates the minimum number of Y' slots that are included in the candidate resources corresponding to periodic-based partial sensing and/or contiguous partial sensing for resource (re)selection triggered by aperiodic transmission.

 - Optionally, sensing occasion as sl-PBPS-OccasionReservePeriodList, which indicates the subset of periodicity values from sl-ResourceReservePeriodList used to determine periodic sensing occasions in periodic-based partial sensing.
 If not configured, all periodicity values from sl-ResourceReservePeriodList are used to determine periodic sensing occasions in periodic-based partial sensing.